syedmaazsaeed/syedmaazsaeed/README.md

 - 🌱 I’m currently learning Node.js

-- ❓ Ask me about anything related to Web Develpment
+- ❓ Ask me about anything related to Web Development

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Fun fact: I keep the night shift switched on at all times

 </td><td valign="top" width="50%">